 The renewal petition's language is comprehensive.
-However, as addressed in the additional data below, the suspension rate is high, particularly for some subgroups.
-This may point to a gap between its discipline policies and implementation or a need for PS7 to reexamine its discipline policies.
+However, as seen in the additional data below, the suspension rate is high, particularly for some subgroups.
+This may point to a gap between SCHS's discipline policies and the implementation or the need to reexamine such policies.